 Dear [name of MPP or staff person],

 Thank you for taking the time to meet with [me or us] on [date].
-[I or We] appreciated the opportunity to discuss the critical role libraries play in the lives of Ontarians across the province and outline the challenges facing libraries.
+[I or We] appreciated the opportunity to discuss the critical role that public libraries play in the lives of Ontarians across the province, including here in [Community]. .

-As you know, we are focused on ensuring that public libraries are sustainable and can continue to be Ontario’s farthest-reaching, most cost-effective resource for empowering positive change in education, poverty reduction and community economic development.

-In addition to maintaining funding for Ontario’s public libraries at current levels, a new, multi-year investment in the Ontario Digital Library and Interlibrary loan will ensure that all Ontarians – no matter where they live – continue to have access to modern, cost-effective resources and services through their local public libraries.
+As we discussed, the Federation of Ontario Public Libraries (FOPL) and Ontario Library Association (OLA) are, in addition to strongly recommending that funding for Ontario’s public libraries continues to maintained atcurrent levels, recommending a new, multi-year investment to support the continuing modernization of local public libraries to ensure that all Ontarians – no matter where they live – continue to have access to modern, digital resources and services through their local public libraries.

 [Reiterate any relevant details from the meeting, including if they committed to help raise these points]